-Then Mary said, “Behold the maidservant of the Lord!
-Let it be to me according to your word.”
+Then Mary said, “I am the servant of the Lord.
+May it be unto me according to your word.”

 God chose Mary as a humble servant through whom the world would be blessed, by her Son.
 We should imitate Mary, in the same way we should imitate Peter, Paul, or John.